agn453/UNZIP-CPM-Z80/README.md

 Also, there are other UNZIP programs for CP/M that use the same unpacking code derived from the Version 1.2 source-code.
 They are _not fixed_.
-Specific examples are Simeon Cran's UNZIPZ and a later version UNZIP18 that has further minor Z-System (ZCPR 3.x or higher) enhancements.
+A specific example is Simeon Cran's UNZIPZ

 --